Healing and Recovery After Birth: Stitches, Bleeding & Hemorrhoids

 Some women also have trouble stopping the flow.
 In fact, the strain of vaginal delivery can cause mild incontinence for new moms (which you might learn the hard way after a big laugh or sneeze!)

-- Talk to your doctor if the problem doesn’t improve after a few weeks.
+Talk to your doctor if the problem doesn’t improve after a few weeks.
+You may benefit from physical therapy.